What happens if Singaporean citizens overstay with Uganda visa-free?

 Related Articles

-- What are the cost and processing time for Uganda e-visa for Bermuda citizens?
+- What are the rules and regulations for gorilla trekking?